The Delegation Deception (Part IV)

 And you’d love for them to take at least some of the decisions off your plate…

-… then you’ll probably want to at least consider (re)structuring your team according to the Visionary Pyramid.
+… then you’ll probably want to at least consider aligning your business’ infrastructure with these four types of decisions.

 So here's what I'd like to propose.

-Let me take you behind the scenes, and show you how that process actually works in practice.
+Let me take you behind the scenes, and show you how the Visionary Operating System actually works in practice.

 • In many different industries (education, legal, accounting, photography, media…)